OliverWisn/learning_log_web_app/README.md

 ## Web Application Summary:
 This application will be an online diary system to monitor what the user has learned on certain topics.
-It will allow users to save information of interest and thus add entries to the journal when learning a new topic.
-After logging in, the user will be able to create a new topic, add a new entry, as well as read and edit existing entries.
-When you learn a new topic, keeping a diary of what you've learned can be helpful in monitoring your progress and reviewing the information you've gathered.
+It will allow users to save information of interest and thus add entries to the journal when they are learning a new topic.
+After log in, the user will be able to create a new topic, add a new entry, as well as read and edit existing entries.
+When you learn a new topic, keeping the diary of what you've learned can be helpful in the monitoring of your progress and in the reviewing of the information you've gathered.

 ## Version:
 - This is version 1.00 of the application.